 If a majority of the votes cast upon the question of recall is in the affirmative, the candidate receiving the highest number of votes shall be declared elected.
 If a majority of the votes on the question is in the negative, the ballots for candidates need not be counted, except as provided in (c) above.

-Officeholder--The incumbent shall continue to perform the duties of his office until the recall election.
-If he is not recalled in the election he shall continue in office for the remainder of his unexpired term, subject to recall as before, except as provided in this section.
+Officeholder – The incumbent shall continue to perform the duties of his office until the recall election.
+If they are not recalled in the election the incumbent shall continue in office for the remainder of their unexpired term, subject to recall as before, except as provided in this section.

-If the officer is recalled in the election, he shall be deemed removed upon the qualification of his successor who shall hold office during the unexpired term.
-If the successor fails to qualify within five days after receiving notification of his election, the incumbent shall thereupon be deemed removed and the office vacant.
+If the officer is recalled in the election, the officer shall be deemed removed upon the qualification of his successor who shall hold office for the balance of the unexpired term.
+If the successor fails to qualify within 5 days after receiving notification of their election, the incumbent shall thereupon be deemed removed and the office vacant.
+The provisions of articles 2, 3, and 4 relating to the filling of vacancies will be used to fill such vacancy.

-Repeat of Recall Petition--No recall petition shall be filed against an officer within three months after he takes office, or in the case of an officer subjected to a recall election and not recalled thereby, until at least six months after the election at which his recall was submitted to the voters.
+Repeat of recall petition – No recall petition shall be filed against an officer within 3 months after they take office, or in the case of an officer subjected to a recall election and not recalled thereby, until at least 6 months after the election at which their recall was submitted to the voters.

+Section 8-7 Required Voter Participation

+For any measure to be effective under initiative procedure and for any measure to be declared null and void under a referendum procedure and for any recall election, at least 20 percent of the voters as of the most recent municipal election must vote at an election that includes on the ballot submission to the voters of 1 or more initiative or referendum or recall questions.

-ARTICLE 8
+ARTICLE 9